parisepigenetics/RASflow_EDC/README.md

 ---

 #### 3. **Individual tasks**
 Every job generate a `slurm-JOBID.out` file.
 It is localised in the working directory as long as the workflow is running.
 It is then moved to the `slurm_output` folder.
-Slurm output specifies the rule, the sample (or samples) involved, and gives outputs specific to the tool:
+SLURM output specifies the rule, the sample (or samples) involved, and gives outputs specific to the tool:

 ```
 [username@clust-slurm-client RASflow_IFB]$ cat slurm_output/slurm-8080372.out